Shelter Living for Those With Special Needs

 - You may experience a shortage or rationing of food and other important items in the early stages of a shelter.
 Be patient.
 If this occurs it will be temporary.

-- For the deaf or hearing impaired: Use TTY's to obtain emergency information or turn on the TV for a captioned newscast.
-Remember to keep extra batteries for TTY'S.
+For the deaf or hearing impaired, bring and use teleprinters to obtain emergency information or turn on the television for a captioned newscast.
+Remember to keep extra batteries for teleprinters.